OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 Note: Because we go in discrete steps defined by $h$ we will have a numerical error.
 I.e., for $h-->0$ the method will yield the perfect trajectory.
 We can define h based on our wish.

+## Interpretation

+Instead of learning the transformation of the input data from layer to layer, we try to learn the underlying dynamics of the transformation itself.
+The weights and biases of a NODE-Layer does not only contain the transformative information, which is learned to transform the data from the current to the direct next step (such as in discrete layers), rather it contains the information of transforming the data from every step to the next step.

+Instead of stacking more and more layers on top of each other to obtain a more powerful network, a NODE contains only one "Layer" (or sub-network) and computes the output "over time".
+The dynamics of the transformation, which is desired by the user, are directly learned and not approximated by a big architecture and discrete transformation steps.

 ## Backward-Pass
 Since, the output in our case the output of the model y_T (here T is the last time step of our trajectory) and the corresponding label determines the Loss of our model.
 For exmaple we can use MSELoss,